 I would love it if my boy turns out to be determined person, working his way hard, furiously determined to achieve his goals.
 Who would like a young man of 20 not having the spark or energy?

-This is what is ailing our youngsters the most and waiting for the right time for things is what the young really need to learn the most.
+In the age of 140 character tweets and 500 TV channels, this is, in my opinion, one of the good character traits that our youngsters are severly lacking these days.
+Waiting for the right time for things and the ability to delay gratification is something the young really need to learn.
 I hope I can raise my son to be patient in his disposition and not be a restless guy.

 A young man was after a gemologist to teach him the nuances of the trade.
-After a lot of perseverance the gemologist agreed.
+After a lot of perseverance, the gemologist agreed.
 Each day he put a jade stone on the palm of the young man and got down to doing his daily chores.
-The youngster’s patience wore out and soon he started cribbing, “How will I ever learn this way?”
-One day he was about to protest angrily as the gemologist thrust the stone in his outstretched palm, “Hey, but it’s not the same stone!” he said.
+The youngster’s patience wore out and soon he started complaining, “How will I ever learn this way?”
+The master gemologist, however, stayed silent.
+One day the young man was about to protest angrily as the gemologist again thrust the stone in his outstretched palm, “Hey, it’s not the same stone!” he said instead.
+The master smiled.
 “See, now you’re learning!”